Oracle Prime – Cost Sheet and Viewing Budget Changes

 Mary Lynn Backstrom, PMP, PMI-SP, PMI-BA – Implementation Specialist

 Mary Lynn spent many years filling a variety of project controls duties such as planning, scheduling, analyzing, training and continuous improvement in the Aerospace Industry.
-Since joining Emerald in 2008 she has been a tremendous asset to the Emerald team.
+Since joining Emerald in 2008, she has been a tremendous asset to the Emerald team.
+She has worked as a lead scheduler for turnarounds, led sessions for review and troubleshooting of scheduling and reporting, created and given custom training courses for clients, and is a sought after Primavera P6 trainer.